-22. In order to facilitate the introduction of new spectrum sharing options in a context of scarcity of frequencies, the way the sharing conditions are defined should be based on realistic scenarios, rather than worst-case, and take into account as far as possible results of measurements to better understand the impact of real case interference.

-23. Member States shall promote the efficient use of spectrum by facilitating the implementation of spectral efficient systems by spectrum users and incentivising the update of their current technologies to new more spectrally efficient ones.

-24. Member States are encouraged to support the development of initial "proof of concept" systems in bands where advanced spectrum sharing systems, such as cognitive radio systems and other ICT or database assisted systems have been developed at least at the experimental level and are under the control of the regulator, and to devise how those systems can be reused and considered for sharing solutions in other frequency bands.
+- 23. In order to facilitate the introduction of new spectrum sharing options in a context of scarcity of frequencies, the way the sharing conditions are defined should be based on realistic scenarios, rather than worst-case, and take into account as far as possible results of measurements to better understand the impact of real case interference. - 24.
+Member States shall promote the efficient use of spectrum by facilitating the implementation of spectral efficient systems by spectrum users and incentivising the update of their current technologies to new more spectrally efficient ones.
+The use of spectrum efficient technologies is particularly important when radio technology is embedded in equipment with long lifetime. - 25.
+Member States are encouraged to support the development of initial "proof of concept" systems in bands where advanced spectrum sharing systems, such as cognitive radio systems and other ICT or database assisted systems have been developed at least at the experimental level and are under the